 We plan to regularly review potential acquisitions of technologies, products and businesses complementary to our business.
+For example, in 2023 we acquired BAQSIMI® from Lilly.
 Acquisitions typically entail many risks and could result in difficulties in integrating operations, personnel, technologies and products.
 If we are not able to successfully integrate our acquisitions, we may not obtain the advantages and synergies that the acquisitions were intended to create, which may have a material adverse effect on our business, results of operations, financial condition and cash flows, our ability to develop and introduce new products and the market price of our stock.
 In addition, some acquisitions may require regulatory approvals before products may be sold by us, which may not be obtained on a timely basis, or at all.
-For example, in August 2016, our UK subsidiary acquired IMS UK.
-We are in the process of transferring the manufacturing of the purchased products to our facility in California.

-The transfer will require approval of the UK Medicines and Healthcare products Regulatory Agency and other related agencies before the products can be sold by us.
 It is possible that the integration of some acquired technologies, information systems and data could increase our risk of experiencing a data security or privacy incident.
 In addition, in connection with acquisitions, we could experience disruption in our business, technology and information systems, customer or employee base, including diversion of management's attention from our continuing operations.
 There is also a risk that key employees of companies that we acquire or key employees necessary to successfully commercialize technologies and products that we acquire may seek employment elsewhere, including with our competitors.
 Furthermore, there may be overlap between our products or customers and the companies that we acquire that may create conflicts in relationships or other commitments detrimental to the integrated businesses.
 If we are unable to successfully integrate technologies, products, businesses or personnel that we acquire, we could incur significant impairment charges or other adverse financial consequences.